 • Use an apple variety like Golden Delicious, Honeycrisp, or Jonathan.
 Choose one that you like the flavor of when eating it fresh.

-• Simmer just until soft when poked with a fork—you don’t want to overcook it and have it turn into applesauce.
+• Simmer just until soft when poked with a fork—you don’t want to overcook the apples and end up with applesauce.

-• Add an optional spice if desired for more flavor.
+• Add an optional ingredient (cinnamon, ginger, or raisins) if desired for more flavor.

-• Use water as the liquid to make these without the natural sugars in the apple cider and juice.
+• Use water as the liquid to make these without the natural sugars in the apple cider or juice.

 Nutrition